ernestinelerishaj/Smart-Blood-Link/README.md

 # Smart Blood Link

-A comprehensive blood bank management system with role-based access control and biometric authentication support.
+## 🩸 Project Overview

+Smart Blood Link is a full-stack blood bank management system designed to improve the efficiency and accessibility of blood donation services.
+By leveraging role-based access, real-time updates, and biometric authentication, it streamlines operations for hospitals, paramedics, and donors while ensuring secure data handling.
+The project addresses the growing need for **digitized emergency blood management**, especially in underserved regions.

 ## Features